Major study. Minor study. GPA. UAC. SSAF. ATAR. We know university terminology can look like its own language sometimes.

 Session – a period of time during which classes are held; kind of like a school term.
 Charles Sturt has three sessions, each lasting around 10–12 weeks.

-Student Services and Amenities Fee (SSAF) – a fee we use to maintain and enhance the services and amenities we provide for students, such as counselling, advocacy, legal and financial support, health promotion, welfare, disability, childcare, social inclusion and many more.
+Student Services and Amenities Fee (SSAF) – a fee we use to maintain and enhance the services and amenities we provide for students.
+These include counselling, advocacy, legal and financial support, health promotion, welfare, disability, childcare, social inclusion and many more.
 We calculate this fee based on the number of subjects you’re enrolled in for a session.

 Subject – the individual area of knowledge you study each session, with a number of subjects making up a course.
 At Charles Sturt, most subjects are worth 8 points and take one session to complete.